metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 # COMMAND LINE SCRIPT

-    image-decodeqr-wechat.pl --input in.jpg
+    image-decodeqr-wechat.pl --input image-with-qr-code.jpg

     image-decodeqr-wechat.pl --help

 A CLI script is provided and will be installed by this module.
 Basic usage is as above.
+Here is its usage:

+    Usage : script/image-decodeqr-wechat.pl <options>

+    where options are:

+      --input F :
+        the filename of the input image
+        which supposedly contains QR codes to be detected.

+      --modelsdir M :
+        optionally use your own models contained
+        in this directory instead of the ones this program was shipped with.

+      --outbase O :
+        basename for all output files
+        (if any, depending on whether --dumpqrimagestofile is on).

+      --verbosity L :
+        verbosity level, 0:mute, 1:C code, 10:C+XS code.

+      --graphicaldisplayresult :
+        display a graphical window with input image and QR codes outlined.
+Using --dumpqrimagestofile
+        and specifying --outbase, images and payloads and bounding boxes will be saved to files, if you do not have graphical interface.

+      --dumpqrimagestofile :
+        it has effect only of --outbase was specified.
+Payloads, Bounding Boxes and images of each QR-code detected will be saved in separate files.

 # PREREQUISITES